aergoio/aergo/pkg/trie/README.md

 * Simultaneous update of multiple keys with goroutines

 Aergo Trie is a modified version of a Sparse Merkle Tree which stores values at the highest subtree containing only one key.
 The benefit achieved from this is that, on average, in a tree containing N random keys, just log(N) hashes are required to update a key in the tree.
-This improvement in performance comes with one limitation : Merkle proofs of non-inclusion are not explicit like in the standard SMT: it is a proof that a leaf node is on the path of a non-included key or that the value is default at height 0.
+Therefore the trie height is on average log(N), making inclusion and non-inclusion proofs shorter.

 ## Standard Sparse Merkle Tree